GiancarloMCorrea/extractOceanVariables/README.md

 ## Get data from HYCOM

-You need to be familiar with the HYCOM database before downloading data.
 You can find information about HYCOM [here](https://www.hycom.org/).
-In short, HYCOM is an open-source ocean general circulation modelling system at a global scale.
+HYCOM is an open-source ocean general circulation modelling system at a global scale.
 In this case, you only need to know the variable code you want to use.
 These are the options available:

 -   `water_temp`: sea surface temperature
 -   `salinity`: salinity